pnnl/MSAC/README.md

 These instructions will get you to run the calculator as a python package.

 ### Prerequisites
+Recommended installation is through anaconda, so dependencies are compatible with each other.

 Dependencies are pandas, numpy, and molmass.